30 Best Kids' Halloween Movies with Not-so-Scary Thrills and Chills

 They may be creepy, kooky, mysterious, and spooky, but the Addams Family provides a touch of dark comedy that will appeal to the teens in your house.

-Perfect for preschoolers, StarBeam Halloween Hero tells the story of Captain Fishbeard who is greedy and stealing everyone’s candy.
+Perfect for preschoolers, StarBeam Halloween Hero tells the story of Captain Fishbeard who is greedy and steals everyone’s candy.
 That is until StarBeam saves the day!

 That Melvin is always trying to ruin the fun.
 And, this year he’s trying to CANCEL Halloween.
 Of course, Harold and George have a plan just crazy enough to work.

-This new for 2020 Scooby-Doo is the perfect pick for a family movie night.
-The gang is all back and trying to solve the mystery of the monstrous flying jack-o-lanterns.
-There may be cell phones and apps, but its still the same beloved characters we’ve all come to love.
+This newer Scooby-Doo movie is the perfect pick for a family movie night.
+The gang's back and trying to solve the mystery of the monstrous flying jack-o-lanterns.
+There may be cell phones and apps, but it's still the same beloved characters we all love.

 Intended for older audiences, Scary Stories to Tell in the Dark is based on a series of classic books from the early 80s.
 This very entertaining scary story is just as dark as it is entertaining.
 Set in 1968, this ghost chase will leave viewers screaming for more.